ms-iot/build2015-robot-kit/README.md

 The application can be run in 2 ways:

-1. **Windows 10 desktop UAP** - here you can use the mouse or touch to drive the robot.
+1. **Windows 10 desktop UWP** - here you can use the mouse or touch to drive the robot.
 You can also plug in the Xbox 360 controller and use that to drive the robot over the network
-2. **Windows 10 UAP for the Raspberry pi 2** - here you can drive the robot directly with the Xbox 360 controller, or via network commands from the Windows 10 UAP
+2. **Windows 10 UWP for the Raspberry pi 2** - here you can drive the robot directly with the Xbox 360 controller, or via network commands from the Windows 10 UWP

 ## Directional movement
 The robot can move in 8 directions: